paulosabayomi/custup-doc/docs/guides/basics.md

 const uploader = new CustUp(options)
 ```

+### Customize default styles

-To customise the CSS styles of any element you can either override or add to the css class name of the element
+To customize the CSS styles of any element you can either override or add to the css class name of the element

 ```js
  const options = {